 What Peter BregmanTalks About:

-We squander a tremendous amount of our potential – and organizations waste a tremendous amount of their people’s potential – by focusing on the wrong things or not following through on real priorities.
-It’s not that people don’t try hard enough, it’s that their efforts don’t reap the benefits they could.
+We squander a tremendous amount of our potential – and organizations waste a tremendous amount of their people’s potential by focussing on the wrong things or not following through on real priorities.
+It’s not that people don’t try hard enough – it’s that their efforts don’t reap the benefits they could.

-In this engaging, story-based and very practical talk, Peter offers ideas, practices, tips, mind hacks and gentle nudges to help leaders bring focus to their people and their organization.
+In this engaging, story-based and very practical keynote – Peter offers ideas, practices, tips, mind hacks and gentle nudges to help leaders bring focus to their people and their organization.